 Stress can affect your whole body, including your hair, nails, and skin.
-Since stress is a part of life, what matters is how you handle it.
+Since stress is a part of life, what matters is how you handle it so lets de stress.

 I was inspired to write this article following reading one in my monthly Aesthetics journal